ghulepratiksha16/Power-Bi-Projects/README.md

 that can drive strategic decisions, support the supermarket’s goals for growth, efficiency, and customer satisfaction.

-Project File Name : Sales
+Project File Name : Sales.pdf